 8 Fenugreek Benefits and Uses

-While more research is needed in terms of identifying and confirming all of the its benefits, fenugreek is shown to help with numerous health issues.
+While more research is needed in terms of identifying and confirming all of the its benefits, this herb is shown to help with numerous health issues.
 Here are eight of the most proven fenugreek benefits.

 1. Improves Digestive Problems and Cholesterol Levels